chanzuckerberg/miniwdl/docs/zip.rst

 Optionally, you can also include a JSON file with default workflow inputs.
 Any command-line arguments provided at runtime would be merged into (override) these defaults.
 The ZIP file will include a MANIFEST.json identifying the top-level WDL and inputs JSON, if present.

 Use ``--additional``/``--add`` to include other files, directories, or glob patterns; they'll be stored in the ZIP at the same relative location to the WDL source files.
-Importantly, make sure to add any files/directories used as WDL 1.2 source-relative inputs, which aren't automatically included.
+Importantly, be sure to add any files/directories needed for WDL 1.2+ source-relative inputs.

 Command line
 ------------